API Reference¶

 AbstractEventLoop|None) – event loop forrun_in_executor;Noneuses the running loopexecutor (

 Executor|None) – executor forrun_in_executor.
-WhenNonea dedicated single-thread executor is created and owned by this lock, ensuring every operation runs on the same thread (required for SQLite affinity); it is shut down byclose().
-A caller-supplied executor is used as-is and never shut down here, so when no executor is passed remember to callclose()to release the owned one.
+WhenNonethis lock creates and owns a dedicated single-thread executor so every operation runs on the same thread (SQLite affinity requires this) and shuts it down inclose().
+This lock uses a caller-supplied executor as-is and never shuts it down, so after passing no executor callclose()to release the owned one.

 Added in version 3.21.0.